Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/pages/coal-country-2024.md

 ⦁	Where: 62 Summers St, Charleston, WV 25301

-⦁	BJCP Sanctioned Competition - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.
+⦁	BJCP Sanctioned Competition  - WV Brewers - **Porters, Stouts, Specialty Porters/Stouts** - 2021 Style Guidelines.

 ⦁	Submit 2 minimum (3 preferred)12oz unlabeled/unmarked glass bottles per entry with plain caps.
 It is preferred to bring beer the day of the event but will accept shipments if needed to 59 Volunteer Ln, Winfield, WV 25213.
 If shipping to this address it must be received by March 8th.